PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 ## Coda

 In October 2024, the project won the Gulf Energy Information Excellence Award for Best Health, Safety or Environmental Contribution in the downstream category.
 "Pioneering AI-driven plant video surveillance project with Jio Platforms and Reliance Industries Limited."

-Found out about it the way ICs usually find out about awards: got forwarded a link months after the ceremony.

 But that's not really the point.